Royal British Veterans Enterprise

-Royal British Legion Industries is a charity based in the UK that helps Armed Forces veterans, disabled people and people who are unemployed.
-It runs a social enterprise, Britain's Bravest Manufacturing Company, a UK-wide employment support programme for Armed Forces veterans, Lifeworks, a variety of housing for veterans and their families, as well as running back-to-work support for people who have been long-term unemployed or have a disability/health condition.
+Royal British Veterans Enterprise (RBVE) is a charity based in Aylesford, Kent, England that helps Armed Forces veterans, disabled people and people who are unemployed.
+It runs a social enterprise, Britain's Bravest Manufacturing Company, and a UK-wide employment support programme for Armed Forces veterans, Lifeworks.

-RBLI's headquarters are in Aylesford, Kent, however they support the Armed Forces community nationwide.
-RBLI (charity number 210063) is a separate charity from The Royal British Legion (charity number 219279).
+RBVE (charity number 210063) is a separate charity from The Royal British Legion (charity number 219279).

 History

-RBLI was established in 1919 to support WW1 Armed Forces veterans fighting tuberculosis.
+RBVE was established in 1919 to support WW1 Armed Forces veterans fighting tuberculosis.
 First known as Industrial Settlements Inc, the charity was originally run from Preston Hall in Aylesford.

-Over time, the charity has expanded its charitable goals and now support veterans from many backgrounds, as well as people with disabilities and people who are unemployed.

-In 2011, RBLI's social enterprise, Britain's Bravest Manufacturing Company, took part in Operation Big Build, creating a lifesize replica of the GraveDigger in K'Nex.

 In 2013 the charity won Charity of the Year at the Charity Times Awards.

-In 2016, they relaunched their social enterprise, naming it Britain's Bravest Manufacturing Company, and gave evidence to the government's work and pensions committee regarding the disability employment gap.
+In 2016, they relaunched their social enterprise, naming it Britain's Bravest Manufacturing Company.

 In 2017, they opened 24 new apartments for wounded, injured and homeless veterans.

 In 2019, On 6 November 2019 Queen Elizabeth II officially opened the new Appleton Lodge care facility and visited the Centenary Village housing project.